balazs4/alola/readme.md

 Another example see [e2e.sh](./e2e.sh)

-> :bulb: You can define an alias for that in your shellrc (e.g. zshrc or bashrc)
-> `alias alola-fx='FX_APPLY=alola fx'`

 ### API

-`alola fx` offers a high-level api for assertions using 'human-language' to make checks easy to read and write.
+`alola` offers a high-level api for assertions using 'human-language' to make checks easy to read and write.
 It means instead of writing functions, you literally write down your expectation.
 In most cases you do not have worry about the quotes or escaping issues.

-#### Anatomy of an alola fx assertion
+#### Anatomy of an alola assertion

 ```
 <key> <verb> <expectation>